 - Throw away dried out pens.

-- Have a designated space for pens, scissors, tape, paper clips, etc. – 16 Piece Desk Drawer Organizers
+- Have a designated space for pens, scissors, tape, paper clips, etc. – I love this 16 Piece Desk Drawer Organizers

 - Create an inbox for papers, bills, and other mail that you clear our once a week.